Kearns

 Health performance in Kearns is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

 Kearns faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high for common health conditions across all age cohorts, but particularly so among older residents.
+Mortality rates and chronic condition prevalence are somewhat prevalent across the board but to a considerably higher degree among older age cohorts.

-Private health cover is more prevalent in Kearns at approximately 54% of the total population (~1,455 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions are asthma and arthritis, affecting 7.4% and 7.1% of residents respectively.
-However, 72.6% of residents claim to be completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The rate of private health cover is approximately 54% of the total population (~1,438 people), leading that of the average SA2 area but lower than Greater Sydney's 59.9%.
+The most common medical conditions are asthma and arthritis, impacting 7.4 and 7.1% of residents respectively.
+72.6% declared themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
 Health outcomes among the working-age population are broadly typical.
-The area has 13.3% of residents aged 65 and over (360 people), lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors present some challenges, ranking lower nationally compared to the broader population.
+The area has 13.3% of residents aged 65 and over (356 people), lower than Greater Sydney's 15.5%.
+Health outcomes among seniors present some challenges, though ranking lower nationally than the broader population.

 Frequently Asked Questions - Health